Josuevillalona/geo-risk-spotter/.clinerules/05-documentation-reqs.md

 ## Documentation Requirements Guidelines

-This document outlines project-specific documentation standards for the Geospatial Risk Hotspot project, adhering to the Cline AI Development Framework principles.
+This document outlines project-specific documentation standards for the RiskPulse: Diabetes project, adhering to the Cline AI Development Framework principles.

 ### General Principles
 - **Comprehensive**: Document all critical aspects of the project, including architecture, code, testing, and deployment.